MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsonarray-path-method.md

 author: SusanneWindfeldPedersen
 ---

-# Count Method
+# Path Method

-Gets the number of elements in the JsonArray.
+Retrieves the JSON path of the array relative to its containing tree.

 ```
-Integer := JsonArray.Count
+String := JsonArray.Path
 ```

-### Parameters
+## Parameters
 *JsonArray*
 &emsp;Type: JsonArray

 ## Property Value/Return Value
-Type: Integer
+Type : String

-The number of elements in the JsonArray.
+The path of the array relative to its containing JSON tree.
+If the object is the root of the JSON tree, the path will be empty.

 ## See Also
 [Getting Started](newdev-get-started.md)